 - Create a Green School action plan, based on the results of the survey or audit.
 Start with the "low hanging fruit" — easily achievable targets — for short-term tangible results to be proud of.
 Set longer term goals as well, in each of the three areas:

-At UCC, we invited student leaders and staff sponsors of environment clubs from neighbouring schools to an after-school Green Tea Party.
+At one school where I worked, we invited student leaders and staff sponsors of environment clubs from neighbouring schools to an after-school Green Tea Party.
 We served organic teas, fruit and cookies, and invited a popular local school board trustee to be our keynote speaker of sorts.
 Then the students met and the teachers met (separately), and we got to share what our Green School program was doing — and be motivated by tales of success from the other schools.

 Visit Seven Steps Towards an Eco-School for much more information.

 Go to Greening the Curriculum